Last Updated:

 Real-Time Response

-Reactive AI systems are optimized for real-time operations.
-These systems process inputs and generate outputs almost instantaneously.
-The response time of Reactive AI is typically very low, allowing it to respond quickly to changing inputs or conditions without delay.
+Reactive AI systems are designed for real-time operation.
+Reactive AI systems compute inputs and produce outputs almost in real-time.
+Reactive AI is typically very slow in terms of response time so that it doesn't get delayed in reacting to changing inputs or the environment.

 Rule-Based Actions

-The behavior of Reactive AI is governed by a set of predefined rules or algorithms.
-These rules determine how the system will react to different types of stimuli.
-Because Reactive AI does not incorporate learning from past events, its actions are entirely dependent on the specific rules it has been programmed to follow.
+The behavior of Reactive AI is based on a pre-specified rule or algorithm.
+Rules dictate the way the system responds to different stimuli.
+As Reactive AI doesn't entail learning from experience, the actions it performs are strictly determined by the specific rules that it has been programmed to work under.

 Examples of Reactive AI